LorenzoMartini/rust-tcp-io-perf/README.md

 - `cd` into the inner `rust-tcp-bw` folder
 - Run `cargo run --bin client --release` (or compile and run, meaning `cargo build --bin client --release` and once compiled `./target/release/client`.
 You can specify a bunch of parameters.
 Run the program with the `-h` option to see available params.
 Make sure you specify the right address and port to connect to the server, using parameters `-a <address> -p <port>`.

-You should see the client tracking progress, and when he's done you should see the server printing all the rounds of data in format [n_bytes,time,time_us], followed by a summary with the bandwidth information.
+You should see the client tracking progress, and when he's done you should see the server printing all the rounds of data in format `[n_bytes,time,time_us]`, followed by a summary with the bandwidth information.

 If you want to test the two-way communication, then setup 2 servers and then run the 2 clients together.

 ### Running via scripts

 I have provided scripts to run the benchmarks automatically, <strong>runner.py</strong> and <strong>runner_bidirectional.py</strong>.
 For these scripts you will need to edit the configuration file.
-Change values in `default_config.config` or create a config file in the same format with the same keys and change values
+Change values in `default_config.config` or create a config file in the same format with the same keys and change values.
+You can specify the program to test (whether `rust-tcp-bw` or `rust-tcp-latency`) in your config file.

-The config file is important because it will contain a bunch of things like machines names, ssh keys, username to use for the ssh, etc.
+The config file is important because it will contain a bunch of things like machines names, ssh keys, username to use for the ssh, that will be necessary to run your programs.

 #### Prerequisites

 - Make sure you can ssh into the machines you wanna use for your benchmark
 - Make sure you have set up the ssh connections correctly and have the machines in your known host and have the ssh keys somewhere in your pc (or the machine you will start the script from).

 #### Instructions
-For both scripts, run: `python <program> <config_file_location>`.
+For both scripts, run: `python <script> <config_file_location>`.

 ##### Scripts
 - <strong>runner.py</strong>: This script will run the benchmark remotely with a client and a server